mattermost/docs/source/process/spec-process.rst

     - Update based on feedback, including wireframes / mock ups

-6. **Review again.**
+6. **Additional reviews.**

     - Post updated draft in Spec Review channel, asking the people who previously commented for another review
-    - Share with interested customers for feedback
+    - Share with interested customers for feedback when the spec is at an appropriate point

-7. **Repeat reviews/updates.**
+    - Repeat reviews / updates as needed until final draft is signed off on by UX Design, PM, Dev, Test

-    - Repeat as needed until final draft is signed off on by UX Design, PM, Dev, Test
+7. **Break into tickets.**

-8. **Break into tickets with dev.**
+    - Dev breaks the spec into tickets, and reviews with PM so everyone is on the same page about the plan